 Improvement Analytics Unit

-An innovative partnership between NHS England and the Health Foundation providing robust evaluation of complex changes in the NHS
+An innovative partnership between NHS England and NHS Improvement and the Health Foundation providing robust evaluation of complex changes in the NHS.

-The Improvement Analytics Unit (IAU) is a unique partnership between NHS England and the Health Foundation that evaluates complex local initiatives in health care in order to support learning and improvement.
+The Improvement Analytics Unit (IAU) is a unique partnership between NHS England and NHS Improvement and the Health Foundation that evaluates complex local initiatives in health care in order to support learning and improvement.

 We evaluate initiatives such as those being delivered as part of the sustainability and transformation partnerships (STPs) and Integrated Care Systems (ICSs).
 By providing rapid feedback to service leaders and decision-makers at both a local and national level, we help to identify what is working well and what might need to change in the future to improve outcomes.